khvzak/script-bench-rs/README.md

 The benchmark is designed to cover not only the performance of code evaluation but interoperability with Rust too.

+## Getting your own results

+Simply run the `bench.py` script to generate images.
+It requires `cargo criterion` and `python3-matplotlib` package installed.

 ## Environment

 |       |                               |